Forestierr/dai-flappy-bird/README.md

 - `ACKK`: It is used by the server that it acknowledge the previous command of the client, if some information must communicated by the server the DATA cmd is used.
 - `DATA`: This message is sent is in reponse to FLYY, PIPE, JOIN, LIST.
 For each information to pass a comma , must be used.
-For `FLYY` and `PIPE` commands it look like this: `DATA B x y, P x y w, ..., P x y w, S s` here B stands for Bird and P for Pipe and S for Score.
+For `FLYY` and `PIPE` commands it look like this: `DATA B x y P x y w ...
+P x y w S s` here B stands for Bird and P for Pipe and S for Score.
 For the `JOIN` command: `DATA n` where n is the lobby that was created by the command.
-For the `LIST` command: `DATA n,o,p,...` where n, o, p are all available lobby to join.
+For the `LIST` command: `DATA n o p ...` where n, o, p are all available lobby to join.

 ## 3.4 Sequence diagram